AmitS07/2D-Liner-elasticity-FEM/README.md

-It is very basic code of FEM simulation of 2D sheet (Aluminum alloys).
-The code archetecture is design as per example 9.2 of Chapter-9 of First Course in Finite Elements by Fish and Belytschko
+This repository contains python code to practice FEM.
+To make simple, a 2D sheet  tensile loaded is simulated.
+The sheet is meshed with 4-element quadrilateral elements.